U.S. flag

 What is Manufacturing Week?

 On this page, you will find valuable manufacturing statistics and data products featuring a wide range of resources, including America Counts stories, data, data tools, visualizations, training resources and news.
-Additionally, historical facts about manufacturing will be posted on all social media channels throughout the week.
+We will also post historical facts about manufacturing on all social media channels throughout the week.

-We will also highlight careers in manufacturing, encouraging thousands of companies and educational institutions around the nation to open their doors to students, parents, teachers, and community leaders.
+All week, we will highlight manufacturing careers and encourage companies and educational institutions around the nation to open their doors to students, parents, teachers and community leaders.

-Join the U.S. Census Bureau as we celebrate the 12th anniversary of Manufacturing Day by providing a week’s worth of rich content and statistics that inform communities, businesses, and policymakers.
+Join the U.S. Census Bureau as we celebrate the 13th anniversary of Manufacturing Day by providing rich content and statistics that inform communities, businesses, and policymakers.

 Key Stats

-Note: Released on October 02, 2023, the graphic below is a part of the larger visualization “Manufacturing in America.”
-Click on the image for the full webpage that can be downloaded as a pdf or png file.
+Note: Released October 02, 2023, the graphic below includes info from visualization, “Manufacturing in America.”
+Click on the image for the full page which can be downloaded as a pdf or png file.

 More Stats

-Source: 2023 Manufacturers’ Shipments, Inventories, & Orders (M3).
+Source: 2024 Manufacturers’ Shipments, Inventories, & Orders (M3).
 The M3 survey provides broad-based, monthly statistical data on economic conditions in the domestic manufacturing sector.
-The survey measures current industrial activity and provides an indication of future business trends.
+The survey measures current industrial activity and indicates future business trends.

-From International Trade, the official source for U.S. export and import statistics and responsible for issuing regulations governing the reporting of all export shipments from the United States.
+Following is info from International Trade, the official source of U.S. export and import statistics, which issues regulations governing the reporting of all export shipments from the United States:

-Source: 2022 American Community Survey (ACS), 1-year estimates.
-ACS provides vital information on a yearly basis about our nation and its people.
-ACS has manufacturing statistics, including the number of people working in the industry by occupation and median earnings.
+Source: 2023 American Community Survey (ACS), 1-year estimates.
+The ACS provides vital information about our nation and its people, including manufacturing statistics such as the number of people working in the industry by occupation and median earnings.

 Source: 2021 Annual Survey of Manufactures (ASM).
-The ASM transitioned to the Annual Integrated Economic Survey (AIES).
-The data formerly collected for the ASM will now be collected as part of the AIES, which will begin data collection in early 2024.
+The ASM is now the Annual Integrated Economic Survey (AIES).
+Data formerly collected for the ASM is now being collected as part of the AIES, which began data collection in March 2024.

-Source: 2021 Annual Capital Expenditures Survey (ACES).
+Source: 2022 Annual Capital Expenditures Survey (ACES).
+The ACES is now the Annual Integrated Economic Survey (AIES).
+Data formerly collected for the ACES is now being collected as part of the AIES, which began data collection in March 2024.
 Provides data on capital spending for new and used structures and equipment by U.S. nonfarm businesses with and without employees.

 From the Newsroom: